Must-See Christmas Light Displays in Winston-Salem

 Tanglewood Festival of Lights

-While there are plenty of stunning displays around the area, Tanglewood's Festival of Lights remains the crowned jewel.
+While there are plenty of stunning displays around the area, Tanglewood Park's Festival of Lights remains the crowned jewel.
 The ticketed attraction is one of the biggest and best-known light shows in the Southeast, having earned the title of "top light display in the Carolinas" from Travel + Leisure for several years running.
-Now in its 31st year, the display is open nightly from Nov.
-15 to Jan 1 and features several new surprises this year.
+Now in its 34th year, it features an expanded route, new displays, and new food items in the Gift Village area.
+Catch it nightly, 6-11 p.m., from Nov.
+14 to Jan.
+1.